Glareone/Azure-Solution-and-Enterprise-Architecture-in-Depth/system-design-patterns/readme.md

 3. When it detects row creation/update/deletion, it emits events to a queue/topic.
 4. Your app (and other services) consume these events.

+Key Points:
+* Usually implemented using Change Data Capture tooling (CDC).
+* The CDC tool is not part of your application code - it's infrastructure that sits between your database and message broker.
+* Your application code becomes simpler because it only needs to:
+    - Write to database.
+    - Listen to events (just like any other consumer).
+* Requires additional service which detects DB writes.
+* Some Native Cloud services provide this tool: Azure Event Hub, Google Cloud DataFlow.
+* Some Database specific tools are able to detect changes.
+    - MongoDB Change Streams.
+    - PostgreSQL Logical Replication.
+    - PostgreSQL Logical Decoding: plugins pgoutput, wal2json.
+    - MySQL: Binary log replication.
+    - SQL Server: Change Data Capture.
+    - Oracle: Streams (Enterprise-tier feature)
+* Has infrastructure overhead - you need to introduce either new infra configuration to manage CDC.
+    - especially if your database does not support this tool out of the box.
+    - lots of options on the market.
 ---
 ### Outbox vs Listen To Yourself vs 2PC